Film Spoilers and

 This compelling, mysterious, and visceral (double) revenge thriller from Korean director Park Chan-wook was adapted from the Japanese manga written by Tsuchiya Garon.
 [An inferior American remake and box-office bomb, director Spike Lee's Oldboy (2013), starred Josh Brolin, Elizabeth Olsen, and Sharlto Copley.]

 Its potently sinister tale of revenge, hypnotism, and incest was told mostly in flashback -- a recently-released prisoner named Dae-su Oh (Choi Min-sik), after being kidnapped from a phone booth (on his daughter's birthday, July 5th!), was kept in a dingy, shabby windowless cell for 15 years, without knowing the charges.
 During his imprisonment, he learned over television that he was framed for the murder of his wife, and his young three year-old daughter was sent to a foster parents home.
 He also suffered hallucinations of ants crawling on him and emerging through his skin.

 After being inexplicably freed, he had only five days (until July 5th, again) to find answers: to seek surrealistic vengeance and discover the enigmatic reasons for what had occurred, while engaged in a cat-and-mouse game with his villainous, sadistic and insane captor/tormentor Woo-jin Lee (Yu Ji-tae).

-He learned by film's end that his former schoolmate Woo-Jin had blamed Dae-su for spreading a rumor about an incestuous pregnancy in his family (between young Woo-Jin and his own sister Lee Soo-ah were having sexual relations) that led to the humiliated sister's suicide.
+He learned by film's end that his former schoolmate Woo-Jin had blamed Dae-su for spreading a rumor about an incestuous pregnancy in his family (between young Woo-Jin and his own sister Lee Soo-ah (Yoon Jin-seo) who were having sexual relations) that led to the humiliated sister's suicide.
 However, Woo-jin's guilt-ridden memory (at the time of his own bullet-to-the-head suicide) revealed that Woo-jin had killed his own sister - she had not committed suicide.

-To show atonement and to prevent any further rumors or talk, and to avoid having him reveal the truth to Mi-do, Dae-su cut off his own tongue with a rusty pair of scissors (the same tongue that spread a false rumor years earlier), and tried to brainwash himself with a hypnotist to erase his memories.
+To show atonement, to appease Woo-jin, to prevent any further rumors or talk, and to avoid having him reveal the truth to Mi-do, Dae-su cut off his own tongue with a rusty pair of scissors (the same tongue that spread a false rumor years earlier), and tried to brainwash himself with a hypnotist to erase his memories.

 The film ended ambiguously with Dae-su embracing Mi-do - but did she know the truth?